ZigengHuang/SSPEC/README.md

 10 # This response passed independent LLM evaluation.
 ```
 ### Automatic Evaluation
-Standard RAG evaluations are applied to assess331faithfulness and response relevance, minimizing the risk of hallucinations on a scale of 0 to 1
+Automatic evaluations were applied to assess faithfulness and response relevance, minimizing the risk of hallucinations on a scale of 0 to 1.
 ```Python
 data_samples = {
     'question': [question],